opsschool/curriculum/sysadmin_tools.rst

    Bob's internet connection at work is questionable.
    To work around this, Bob connects to ``server1`` which is at his data centre.
    It is a reliable server which is close to the other servers Bob works on.
-   On ``server1``, but starts a multiplexer.
+   On ``server1``, Bob starts a multiplexer.
 The multiplexer gives Bob a regular looking command prompt, and Bob continues his work.

    If Bob's internet connection drops, he can reconnect to ``server1``, and then